Understanding Library Terminology can be confusing. Click on any of the terms below to be taken to a page where you can learn more about that term.

 An encyclopedia is a volume of entries on various topics.
 They can be general such as in the World Book Encyclopedia or more specific such as in an Encyclopedia of Africa.

 Small rooms available for groups of students to use for an hour at a time.
 These rooms are on the 4th floor.
-Reserve a room online at the Library Web Page.
+Reserve a room online at the Library Web Page or by clicking here.

 A service that we offer to help you obtain a book that you would like to check out but that someone else has already checked out.
+When that book is returned to the library it will be set aside for you, rather than put back on the shelves.
+The library will send an email when the book arrives and is waiting for you.
 Request a hold at the 3rd floor desk.

 A library service that allows you to request any item you cannot find at our library from another library and have it either delivered to you via email in the case of articles or via print in the case of books.
 We will send you an email when you item is available at the LDSBC library.